kubernetes-retired/contrib/ansible/vagrant/README.md

 Vagrant (1.7.x) does not properly select a provider.
 You will need to manually specify the provider.
 Refer to the Provider Specific Information section for using the proper `vagrant up` command.

+Vagrant prior version 1.8.0 doesn't write group variables into Ansible inventory file, which is required for using Core OS images.

 ## Usage